Curve-Labs/ie-bacalhau/packages/off-chain/README.md

 where USERNAME is your docker hub username and, NAME is the name of docker image

+## Note
+Bacalhau might cache the docker image and hence it might take some time for bacalhau to pick up latest docker image.
+Sometimes if you run newly deployed docker image, bacalhau might still run an old version of docker image.

 ## Run Docker Images on Bacalhau
 ```
 export CID=PLAIN_IPFS_CID